This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Best Jasper Hike Views

-The trail starts out narrow between spruce trees going vertically upwards and eventually opens up closer to the top, where you can see 180 degrees to the west.
+The trail starts out narrow between spruce trees and eventually opens up closer to the top, where you can see 180 degrees to the west.
 To the east, you’ll have the narrow trail that continues up the mountain.
 Depending on the time of year, snow can be found at the very top of the mountain.
 To the west, you’ll be overlooking Maligne Lake, which makes for breathtaking pictures.

 Fall Hikes